csidsocialmedia/csidsocialmedia.github.io/_posts/2014-04-29-Gini-index-and-zipf-law-in-online-communities.markdown

 G = \frac{1}{2\alpha - 1} = \frac{\beta}{2-\beta}  \,\,\,\,\,   (8)
 $$

 2. The Lorenz curve, Gini index, and Zipf's law in online communities

-The following figure display the evolutions of the exponent of Zipf's law and that of Gini index in user's question answering activities on stackoverflow.com.
+We investigated user's daily answering activities on stackoverflow.com and calculated the exponent of Zipf's law and Gini index.
+It turns out that this community went through two stages of developments.
+At the first stage a small group of experts contributes a increasingly number of answers (2009-2012), but at the second stage "the mass" was taking over the power and palying a more and more important role (2012-2014).

 ![ginievolution.png](/Users/csid/Documents/githublog/csidsocialmedia.github.io/media/files/2014-04-29-Gini-index-and-zipf-law-in-online-communities/ginievolution.png)